-View the complete list of participants including costumed characters
+Here is the complete list of activities

 Each year, souvenir wooden eggs are given to children attending the Easter Egg Roll at the White House.
 These commemorative eggs are